 So, because it actually tracks your calorie progress, it’s a 1-0 lead for Noom.

 2. Free Trial: Winner = Weight Watchers

 Both services heavily advertise the fact that you can opt for a free trial period.
-We’ll get to the cost further down, but when you make a considerable investment in your health, then it’s always good to try before you buy.
+We’ll get to the price further down, but when you make a considerable investment in your health, then it’s always good to try before you buy.

 3. Support: Winner = Weight Watchers

-There’s also quite an active Facebook group where you can reach out to other users for any difficulties you’re having.
+There’s also quite an active Facebook group where you can follow and reach out to other users for any difficulties you’re having.

 There are countless official and unofficial forums, and the Facebook groups and communities are extremely active as well.
 I personally think that having an active community is crucial in developing healthy habits that may help with weight loss.

 Purely based on the experience and size of the support community, it’s a win for Weight Watchers, with a current score of 1-2.